sdnfv/openNetVM/tools/Pktgen/README.md

 Pktgen requires that at least one 10Gb NIC port is bound to the DPDK driver at the time of use.

-You can check the status of you NICs with `./dpdk/usertools/dpdk-devbind.py -s`.
+You can check the status of your NICs with `./dpdk/usertools/dpdk-devbind.py -s`.
 The desired NIC status should appear as such:

 ```